fjantunen/sev1/index.md

 Then, the loop repeats, constantly adapting to new information.
 This iterative process is vital in chaotic environments.

-#### Seek Clarity Early 🧭
+### 🧭 Seek Clarity Early

-Incidents start in a fog.
-Dashboards light up.
-Alerts fire.
-Slack fills with noise.
-It's easy to confuse motion with progress.
-But flailing fast is still flailing.
-The Incident Commander's first job isn't to fix—it's to make sense.

-Clarity is the compass.
-Not certainty.
-Not root cause.
-Just a grounded view of what's happening, what isn't, and what needs attention.
+Incidents begin in a **fog**.
+📊 Dashboards light up.
+🚨 Alerts fire.
+💬 Slack explodes.

+It's easy to confuse **motion** with **progress**.
+But **flailing fast is still flailing**.
+The IC's first job isn't to fix—it's to **make sense**.

+### 🧭 Clarity Is the Compass
+Not **certainty**.
+Not **root cause**.
+Just a grounded view of:
+- ✅ What's *actually* happening
+- 🚫 What *isn't*
+- 🧩 What needs attention

-Start with the basics:
+### 🔍 Start With the Basics
-What do we actually know
+- ❓ What do we **know**
-What's a guess vs a fact
+- 🤔 What's a **guess vs a fact**
-What's the impact
+- 💥 What's the **impact**
-Is anything improving
+- 📈 Is *anything* improving

-Say it out loud.
-Ask others to explain their thinking.
-If someone says, “It's the database,” ask why.
-Ask what would prove that wrong.
-Not to challenge—just to stabilize the narrative.
+🗣️ Say it out loud.
+👂 Ask others to explain their thinking.
+If someone says, *“It's the database,”*—ask:
+- Why?
+- What would prove that wrong?

+Not to challenge—just to **stabilize the narrative**.

+### 🧱 Use Structure
+📝 Shared doc
+📌 Pinned update
+📋 List of *knowns, unknowns, blockers*

-Use structure.
-A shared doc.
-A pinned update.
-A list of knowns, unknowns, blockers.
-These small anchors reduce thrash and keep the room moving together.
+These small anchors ⛓️ reduce thrash and help the team move **together**.

-If you don't create shared clarity, people will invent their own.
-That's when duplicate work creeps in.
-Updates conflict.
-Progress stalls.
+Without shared clarity:
+- ❌ Duplicate work creeps in
+- ⚔️ Updates conflict
+- 🐌 Progress stalls

+### 🧠 Practice Epistemic Humility

+Remember:
+- 🔍 Dashboards are **keyholes**
+- 🫥 Alerts are **shadows**
+- 📉 Metrics simplify reality

-Epistemology reminds us: every view is partial.
-Dashboards are keyholes.
-Alerts are shadows.
-Metrics simplify reality.
-The hard part isn't knowing what's broken—it's knowing what you can't see.
+The hardest part isn't knowing what's broken—it's knowing **what you can't see**.

-That's why great responders practice epistemic humility.
-They ask:
+Great responders ask:
-What might I be missing
+- 🤷 What might I be missing?
-What assumptions are baked into this signal
+- 🧠 What assumptions are baked in?
-What else could explain this
+- 🔄 What else could explain this?
-What would prove me wrong
+- ❌ What would prove me wrong?

-They treat every belief as a draft.
-Confidence as temporary.
-Clarity as something you build and re-check, not something you declare once and move on.
+They treat:
+- 📝 Beliefs as **drafts**
+- 🎯 Confidence as **temporary**
+- 🔄 Clarity as something you **build and re-check**

 > 🔑 **Key Takeaway:**
-> Strong incident command isn't about individual heroics; it's about structured leadership, clear roles, and rapid, iterative decision-making to tame the chaos.
-In the fog of an incident, clarity beats certainty.
-But clarity without humility turns into overconfidence.
-Question everything—especially your own assumptions.
+> Strong incident command isn't about heroics—it's about **structure**, **clear roles**, and **iterative clarity**.
+> In the fog, **clarity > certainty**.
+> But clarity without **humility** becomes overconfidence.
+> 🧠 **Question everything—especially yourself.**

 ### 9. Communication Under Pressure 🗣️

 During an incident, clear communication is paramount.
 Misinformation or lack of information fuels panic and slows resolution.

----

-#### Internal Communication: Keeping the Team Aligned
+### Internal Communication: Keeping the Team Aligned

 * **Dedicated Incident Channel:** A central place (e.g., Slack, Teams) for all incident-related communication. 💬
 * **Regular Updates:** IC or Comms Lead provides concise updates every 30 minutes (or as agreed).
 * **Structured Updates (e.g., CAN):**

+### 🧭 The CAN Format: A Lightweight Comms Standard

+**C: Condition**
-  - **C**ondition: What's happening right now?
-What's known?
+What's happening right now?
-  - **A**ction: What have we done or are doing next?
+What systems or services are impacted?
+When did it start?

+**A: Action**
+What's been done?
+What's underway or queued?
+What mitigation steps or playbooks have been attempted?

+**N: Need**
-  - **N**eed: What do we need?
-Help, approvals, decisions?
+What do we need?

-**Example:**
+Who should act, investigate, or approve?
+What blockers exist?

+Use this format in Slack threads, bridge updates, and stakeholder pings.
+It cuts noise and ensures people hear what matters.

+**Example Update:**
-C: Checkout API error rate 42%, spike began at 10:14 UTC
+C: Elevated 5xxs on checkout API, spike at 10:14 UTC
-A: Rolled back 10:00 deploy, validating rollback effect
+A: Rolled back 10:00 deploy, investigating DB connection pool
-N: Need DB SME to confirm read replica lag in #checkout-db
+N: Need SRE to confirm read replica lag in #checkout-db

+Want to scale this?
+Use a Slack `/can` shortcut to prompt structured updates or train leads to anchor standups and bridges with it.

 * **Decision Log:** Key decisions and actions logged in real-time. ✍️
-* **Avoid Chasing Shiny Objects:** Focus on current hypotheses and workstreams.
+* **Avoid Chasing Shiny Objects:** Focus communication on current hypotheses and active workstreams.
+Archive dead ends.

----

 #### 🧠 Speak the Same Language: Standardized Terminology in High-Pressure Environments

 Communication during an incident hinges not just on speed, but clarity.
 Terminology friction—when responders don't speak the same operational language—slows things down, increases error rates, and misroutes work.
 The fix isn't fancy tooling—it's consistent language, used everywhere.

-##### ✂️ Terseness, Not Obscurity
+### ✂️ Terseness, Not Obscurity

 Terse language is a feature, not a bug.
 But it becomes a liability when masked behind team aliases, obscure acronyms, or insider references.

 If someone says “get Bluebird on it” and half the team doesn't know that's the Traffic SRE group, you've just added confusion.
 Similarly, acronyms like “MARS” mean different things to different teams.
 Assume nothing.
 Spell it out.

-##### 🧩 Consistency Across the Stack
+### 🧩 Consistency Across the Stack

 Standardized terminology should appear everywhere:
 - 📚 Documentation